SEATTLE — You expect pop from a designated hitter, don’t you?

 The Mariners won for the sixth time in seven games and improved to 43-37.
 They scored all three runs against Indians starter Trevor Bauer (2-4), who exited after Chavez’s one-out homer in the the seventh inning.

 “How about Endy?” manager Lloyd McClendon chuckled.
 “Pretty good swing.”

 Chris Young (7-4) lasted just five innings, while throwing 91 pitches, but he limited the Indians to one run and four hits.
-The Mariners used five relievers the final four innings.
+The Mariners used five relievers over the final four innings.